piesauce/piesauce.com/aboutme.md

 I currently live in Toronto, which I think is the greatest city in the world.
 I previously lived in Amsterdam, which I thought back then was the greatest city in the world.
 Before that, I lived in Delft, NL, which I also thought was the greatest city in the world.
 Yes, I am a hopeless romantic when it comes to cities.

+### Speaking Engagements

+*Upcoming*

+* Tutorial on Privacy-preserving Machine Learning - with a special focus on NLP (Feb 2020)
+* Tutorial on using SpaCy to build efficient NLP pipelines (Feb 2020)

+*Previous (Recent)*

+* Facilitator at a paper discussion session on the paper 'Hierarchical Transformers for Long Document Classification' held at Ada Support, Toronto, on December 2, 2019

+* Presenter at the AISC Abstract Night held at Flybits, Toronto, on September 30, 2019.
+Gave short presentations on papers about style transfer for text and text summarization.

 ### Hobbies.